How to Choose the Best Pressure Relief Mattress

 • Needs to always be connected to a power supply

-• Makes noise, can inhibit sleeping
+• Makes noise, and can inhibit sleeping

 Alternating Pressure